DinoVukelic/New-Graph-for-Data-Extraction/README.md

                     End If
                     On Error GoTo 0

-                    ' Only process if we have some text in row 1 If Len(machineName) > 0 Then
+                    ' Only process if row 1 has text If Len(machineName) > 0 Then
-                        ' Attempt to extract the machine name prefix cleanMachineName = ExtractMachineName(machineName)
+                        ' Extract prefix: VIRTXEN, VDIST, or VIRTPPC cleanMachineName = ExtractMachineName(machineName)

                         Debug.Print "  Column " & i & _
                                     " => row1='" & machineName & _
                                     "' => Extracted='" & cleanMachineName & "'"

-                        ' If a recognized machine prefix was found If Len(cleanMachineName) > 0 Then
+                        If Len(cleanMachineName) > 0 Then

                             ' Reset numericTime for this column